aaronland/go-picturebook/README.md

     	The size of the border around images. (default 0.01) -caption string
     	A valid caption.Caption URI.
 Valid schemes are: exif://, filename://, none://.
-  -debug
-    	DEPRECATED: Please use the -verbose flag instead.
   -dpi float
     	The DPI (dots per inch) resolution for your picturebook. (default 150) -even-only
     	Only include images on even-numbered pages.
-  -exclude value
-    	A valid regular expression to use for testing whether a file should be excluded from your picturebook.
-DEPRECATED: Please use -filter regexp://exclude/?pattern={REGULAR_EXPRESSION} flag instead.
   -filename string
     	The filename (path) for your picturebook. (default "picturebook.pdf") -fill-page